AffiliateWP/affiliatewp-order-details-for-affiliates/readme.txt

 == Changelog ==

+= 1.1 =
+* New [affiliate_order_details] shortcode for showing the order details on any WordPress page
+* New: Added support for WooCommerce Sequential Order Numbers Pro
+* New: Hide columns if details are disabled
+* New: Disable specific details from showing with new admin checkbox options
+* Tweak: Moved add-on settings to the "integrations" tab of AffiliateWP
+* Tweak: Show "unpaid" referrals by default.
+This can be changed via the affwp_odfa_referral_args filter

 = 1.0.1 =
-* New [affiliate_order_details] shortcode for showing the order details on any WordPress page
-* New: added support for WooCommerce Sequential Order Numbers Pro
+* New: EDD integration now supports Shipping Address provided by EDD's [Simple Shipping](https://easydigitaldownloads.com/extensions/simple-shipping/ "Simple Shipping")
+* New: EDD integration now supports Billing Address provided by payment gateways

 = 1.0 =
 * Initial release